top of page

 Ruins of Five Dragon Palace (or Wulong Gong), One of the Earliest Temples of the Wudang Mountains, Photo by Tianshu Shijue.

-Who Is the Deity of the Wudang Mountains?
+Deity of the Wudang Mountains

-Zhenwu Dadi, also respected as Xuanwu Dadi, is a sacred Taoism deity in charge of the Northern Land, water, military, and the representative of longevity and immortality.
+Zhenwu Dadi, also respected as Xuanwu Dadi, is a sacred Taoism deity in charge of the Northern Land, water, and military, and the representative of longevity and immortality.

 Ancient Building and Censer on Wudang Mountains